LinkedInLearning/continuous-integration-tools-4490242/ch0_introduction/00_05_the_experimental_pipeline/README.md

 1. Requirements: Install any tools or libraries needed to test, build, and deploy the application.

-2. Sanity Check: Lint the code and run integration tests.
+2. Check: Lint the code and run integration tests.

 3. Build: Package the code into a deployable artifact.